IE-Robotics-Lab/Herbie/README.md

 # Herbie: The Autonomous Plant

 Herbie is an autonomous plant system designed to sustain itself for long periods, potentially even for its entire life.
 Herbie is equipped with several sensors and is mounted on a platform capable of omnidirectional movement.
-This README file provides an overview of the components and instructions for setting up and running Herbie.

 ## Components